To enter your team please click on this link: https://fantasyfootball.telegraph.co.uk/ and select the option to Pick your team & Register

 Toilets will operate on a 1 in 1 out basis in both Ladies and Gents except where small children can be accompanied by an adult.

 Please bear in mind that we are all getting used to the new procedures and during busy periods you may have to queue or wait for your drinks order, please be patient and our staff will ensure you are served as soon as possible.
-Please also see our FAQs for more information.
+Please also see our FAQs and our Risk Assessment document for more information.

 We have formed a partnership with The Hut for a collection and eat-in food service at HCC and ‘The Hut by the Wickets’ will be up and running on the 4th July 2020 for our reopening.
 The Hut will then be open from Friday to Sunday each week.